 Step (iii) Select the domain and click on the error page you want to fix

-Step (iv) Write HTML code there and click on save button.
+Step (iv) Write HTML code there and click on the save button.

 Step (v) Bingo!
 You are done.